Stan-Gobien/PVdiary2-Docker/README.md

 Still learning about Docker images.

-I have another stack/container running SBFspot and generating the CSV files.
+I have another container running SBFspot and generating the CSV files.

-The folder with those CSV files gets attached RO in this stack to process them in PVdiary2
+The folder with those CSV files gets attached RO in this container to process them in PVdiary2

 See: https://github.com/Stan-Gobien/sbfspot-Docker